oldnapalm/zoffline-helper/README.md

 * Create a file called "enable_ghosts.txt" inside the ``storage`` directory.
 * When you save an activity the ghost will be saved in ``storage\<player_id>\ghosts``.
 * Copy ghost files to ``storage\<player_id>\ghosts\load`` and they will be loaded in the next activity.

-You must ensure that the loaded ghost files are from the same map and route you are going to ride.
+  * You must ensure that the loaded files are from the same route you are going to ride.
+* If you want the ghosts to spawn in the start line, copy the file [start_lines.csv](https://github.com/zoffline/zwift-offline/blob/master/start_lines.csv) to the storage directory.